Bachelor of Nursing

 How you will learn

-• 50% of every New Zealand nursing program must be hands-on.
-Which means experience in a clinical setting with real patients, so not all of your learning can be accomplished online
+Also 50% of every New Zealand nursing program must be hands-on.
+This means experience in a clinical setting with real patients so you will have placements every semester to attend which may include rostered shiftwork.

 Courses (Year 1):